UBank: Branding and marketing

-In May 2022 UBank rebranded their logo to incorporate the style of the acquired 86400 branding, announcing that the "old" nab BSB and account numbers would transition to the "new" branding later in the year.
+In May 2022, UBank rebranded their logo to incorporate the style of the acquired :86 400 branding to reflect the merged entity.

-Controversy
+Controversies

 In 2016, UBank launched a controversial advertising campaign using terminally ill people which garnered many complaints.

 The company defended the campaign as being "disruptive".

-In 2022, a disgruntled customer complained about the bank to the Australian Financial Complaints Authority that they had not been able to access their account.
-In response, the bank sent a letter to a disgruntled customer offering $100 compensation for their issues.
+In 2022, a customer reported the bank to the Australian Financial Complaints Authority that they had not been able to access their account.
+In response, the bank sent a letter to a customer offering $100 compensation for their issues.
 However, according to the letter, the compensation was offered on the condition that they ceased taking further action against the bank and kept the agreement confidential.
 This comes only a few months after multiple customers had money drained from their accounts.